tmplab/LJay/README.md

 Add your set and curve in settables (main.py)

-Modify in gstt set and curve to run your curve at startup.
+Use command line arguments (-s setnumber -c curvenumber) or modify in gstt Set and Curve.

 #
 # LJay OSC commands :